LuckyForce/LuckyForce/README.md

 - 🔭 I’m currently working on some for now private projects for school.
 - 💻 I’m a full-stack developer with a passion for learning and creating.
-- 🌱 I’m currently learning lots of things like Laravel and Vue and I'm looking forward to learn even more libraries or frameworks in the direction of Artificial Intelligence and more for backend like ASP.NET Core and Node.js.
+- 🌱 I’m currently learning lots of things like Laravel, Angular and Vue and I'm looking forward to learn even more libraries or frameworks in the direction of Artificial Intelligence and more for backend like ASP.NET Core and Node.js.
 - 👯 I’m looking to collaborate on new ideas on how I can make my own code better to improve my own knowledge.
 - 💬 Ask me about my projects.
 If you have any questions about why I wrote something specific in my code, feel free to contact me.
 - 📫 How to reach me: info@adrian-schauer.at